dullroar/ten-steps-to-linux-survival/README.md

 A Brief Detour Around Parameters
 --------------------------------

 In `bash` and many Linux commands in general, there are old, "short" (terse) parameter names, like `ls -a`, and newer, longer, descriptive parameter names like `ls --all` that mean the same thing.
-It is typically good to use the shorter version during interactive sessions and testing, but I prefer long parameter names in scripts, because when I come back and look at it in two years, I may not remember what `rm -rf *` means (in the \*IX world it means you're toast if you run it in the wrong directory by mistake), thus `rm --recursive --force *` seems a bit more "intuitive."
+It is typically good to use the shorter version during interactive sessions and testing, but I prefer long parameter names in scripts, because when I come back and look at it in two years, I may not remember what `rm -rf *` means (in the "UNIX" world it means you're toast if you run it in the wrong directory by mistake), thus `rm --recursive --force *` seems a bit more "intuitive."

 > ***The behind you save in the future by describing things well today may well be your own.*** - me